SingleManTH/agiletoolkit.org/rules/doc-style-rules.md

 * Use US English
 * Use informal English: "it's", not "it is" etc. But keep it professional - no slang.
-* Be upbeat about the advantages of ATK but not boastful or disrespectful
+* Be upbeat about the advantages of ATK but not boastful or disrespectful of other frameworks
 * Use the 80/20 rule - document the 20% of features that offer 80% of the functionality.
 Developers can find the rest of the functionality in the API docs.

 ### Headings